AdobeDocs/commerce-php/src/pages/developer/prepare/index.md

 ---
-group: php-developer-guide
-subgroup: 02_Prepare
-title: Prepare (development quick start)
+title: Prepare | Commerce PHP Extensions
-menu_title: Prepare (development quick start)
-menu_order: 1
-menu_node: parent
+description: Navigate preparatory resources available for Adobe Commerce and Magento Open Source component development.
 ---

+# Prepare

 Before you start building components, we suggest you use the following checklist: